 - Some of the cemeteries are active, so please be respectful towards anyone visiting a recently-passed family member or friend.

-- Please refrain from walking atop graves, littering, or doing anything that would cause damage to any plots.
+- Please refrain from walking atop graves, littering, or doing anything that would cause damage to any private lots.

 - Wear mosquito repellent and bring plenty of water during the summer months.